Freedom of Association and Assembly / Protests, Political Expression

-The Bundesverfassungsgericht (Final Court of Appeal) ruled that a protest could not take place at the G8 Summit in Heiligendamm due to the risk that violence would occur.
+The Bundesverfassungsgericht (Final Court of Appeal) refused to authorize a request for a protest to take place at the G8 Summit in Heiligendamm due to the risk that violence would occur.
 In its judgment, the Court admitted that a prohibition on a protest constitutes a profound infringement of the right to freedom of assembly, and doubted whether the reasons given by the police department to ban the protest were sufficient.
-Nevertheless, due to a violent demonstration in the neighbouring city of Rostock a few days prior to the planned protest in Heiligendamm and the announcement by individuals who took part in that demonstration that they would also take part in the protest in Heiligendamm, the Court could not agree to reinstate the planned protest.
+Nevertheless, due to a violent demonstration in the neighbouring city of Rostock a few days prior to the planned protest in Heiligendamm and the announcement by individuals who took part in that demonstration that they would also take part in the protest in Heiligendamm, the Court rejected the appeal.

 The claimants, Mr. K, Mr. P, and Mrs. J, were the organisers of a protest that was planned for June 7, 2007 during the G8 Summit in Heiligendamm.
 The protest was to take the form of a “Sternmarsch” (Star March), which is a march along specified routes in the formation of a star.
 Thus, the march was planned to leave from different locations and was to finish near the G8 Summit in Heiligendamm.